jonjozwiak/ansible-ocpaas/README.md

 * On reruns of openshift-prep, it will unregister / reregister every time and redo all the repos.
 Some work is needed to get this to run idempotent...
 * Delete local SSH key (in openshift_prep.yaml) fails due to it running 5 times at once (based on 5 hosts).
 Refactor this somehow (add a wait?)
 * openshift_prep.yaml should move tasks into roles... not keep in the overall playbook
+* I don't believe EBS dynamic provisioning works if your cluster spans AZs.  (in OCP 3.5).
+I'm not 100% certain though

 * Setting hostnames breaks AWS cloud config (openshift_set_hostname=True).
 As we want dynamic provisioning of AWS volumes, I've disabled setting hostnames https://github.com/openshift/origin/issues/6747